cecileung1208/Game-Purchasing-Data-Analysis/README.md

 ## Method

+**Dependencies and Import CSV Datasets**
+* Import Dependencies
-* Import the CSV file into a Jupyter notebook and extract results for the following:
+* Import the CSV file into a Jupyter notebook

+Use the imported CSV dataset to conduct the following:

 **Player Count**
 * Determine unique number of players for the game.